Wunkolo/qreverse/README.md

 **From here it gets better!**

 This "plain ol data" assumption can be made for lots of different types of data.
 Most usages of `struct` are intended to be treated as "bags of data" and do not have the limitation of additional memory-movement logic for copying or swapping since they are intended only to communicate a structure of interpretation of bytes.
-The more obvious case-study can also be having an array of `chars` found in an ASCII `string` or maybe a row of `uint32_t` pixel data. **From this point on let's just assume that the sequence of data we are dealing with are to be these "bags of data" instances** that do not involve any kind of `operator=` or `Foo (const Foo&)` overhead so the data may be safely interpreted as literal bytes, think `memcpy`-like.
+The more obvious case-study can also be having an array of `chars` found in an ASCII `string` or maybe a row of `uint32_t` pixel data. **From this point on assume that the array of data we are dealing with are to be these "bags of data" instances** that do not involve any kind of `operator=` or `Foo (const Foo&)` type of overhead logic so the data may be safely interpreted strictly as bytes, think `memcpy`-like.

-Most of us are running 64-bit or 32-bit machines or have register sizes that are easily much bigger than just 1 byte(the animation above had register sizes that are 4 bytes, which is the size of a single 32-bit register).
+Most of the market are running 64-bit or 32-bit machines or have register sizes that are easily much bigger than just 1 byte(the animation above had register sizes that are 4 bytes, which is the size of a single 32-bit register).
 An observation is that we can speed this up is by loading in a full register-sized chunk of bytes, flipping this chunk of bytes within the register, and then placing it on the other end!
 Swapping all the bytes in the registers is a popular operation in networking called an `endian swap` and x86 happens to have just the instruction to do this!

 # bswap